stetson06/stetson06.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 layout: post
 title: Predicting Customer Loyalty Using ML
 image: "/posts/regression-title-img.png"
-tags: [Customer Loyalty, Machine Learning, Regression, Python]
+tags: [Machine Learning, Regression, Python, Data Science]
 ---

 Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
 Let's use ML to predict the missing values!